Choosing business property

 It's worth starting your property search by drawing up a business property specification or 'spec', clearly setting out your business property requirements.
-Distinguish between what is essential and what is desirable in a property for your business.
+This will help distinguish between what is essential and what is desirable in a property for your business.
 It will also identify the order of priorities when it comes to factors influencing the type and location of the commercial property you desire.

 Searching for commercial property

-Check any potential properties against your specification and eliminate any properties that don't at least meet all your essential requirements.
+Check any potential properties against your specification and eliminate any premises that don't at least meet all your essential requirements.
 Then you can draw up a shortlist of potential business properties to visit.

 At this stage, you may want to seek the advice of a surveyor or solicitor.
 For example, a surveyor can assess the condition of a property and give you an idea of their value.
-See using a surveyor when buying premises.
+See buying commercial property: using a surveyor.

 When you're ready to make an offer or agree the terms of a lease, your solicitor can help negotiate the property deal and complete the legal work.
-See choose and work with a solicitor.
+See buying commercial property: using a solicitor.